-While a backscattering efficiency bias likely has an effect to some degree, as mentioned in comment 6 and in Cairo et al. (2011) calculated backscatter coefficients using Mie theory code on aspherical particles should be a factor of at least 2 higher than those that are measured.
+While a backscattering efficiency bias likely has an effect to some degree, as mentioned in comment 6 and in Cairo et al. (2011), calculated backscatter coefficients using Mie theory code on aspherical particles should be a factor of at least 2 higher than those that are measured.
 Thus, the backscatter efficiency bias cannot fully explain why the OID backscatter coefficients are higher than those calculated from ECP data.
-However, this bias is still important to acknowledge and to emphasize this face line 295 can be updated in the following manuscript to "The third standard deviation is used as a threshold in accordance with the Three Sigma Rule (Pukelsheim, 1994) since the OID is in development and Eq.
-(7) does not include systematic errors (e.g. systematic bias in the backscatter efficiency due to spherical particle assumptions)."
+However, this bias is still important to acknowledge.

+Changes: Lines 314 - 316 have been updated to "The third standard deviation is used as a threshold in accordance with the Three Sigma Rule (Pukelsheim, 1994) since the OID is in development and Eq.
+(7) does not include systematic errors (e.g. systematic due to spherical particle assumptions)."